gcorlouer/SLTforSGD/README.md

 Install dependencies with `pip install -r requirement.txt` and run experiments in notebooks.

-Install package with `pip -install e.`
+Install package with `pip install -e .`

-To see examples of SGD escaping in 1D and comparison with the Bayes posterior running the codebase, see `notebooks/sgd1d.py` and other notebooks.
+To see examples of SGD escaping in 1D and comparison with the Bayes posterior running the codebase, see `notebooks/sgd1d.py`.